FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 See [OpenBSD FAQ#14](https://www.openbsd.org/faq/faq14.html#softraidCrypto) for more information.

-# Export public key
+## Export public key

+!!! info "Important"
-**Important** Without the public key, it will **not** be possible to use GnuPG to decrypt nor sign messages.
+  Without the public key, it will **not** be possible to use GnuPG to decrypt nor sign messages.
 However, YubiKey can still be used for SSH authentication.

 Connect another portable storage device or create a new partition on the existing one.